bit-soul/brc-soul/README.md

 ### DID Profile opration

-**add/update profile attribute**
+**add/update did attribute**

     {
       "p": "brc-soul",                  //protocol
       "op": "did",                      //attribute option
       "opid": number,                   //option id, should be identity in the same address, to avoid replay attack, timestamp seconds from 1970-01-01 00:00:00 UTC can be used
-      "attr": {                         //profile attributes
+      "attr": {                         //did attributes
-        "name": "qrpaper",              //profile name
+        "name": "did-name",             //did name
-        "icon": "ordi://53098586",      //optional profile icon, may be stored in ipfs, http, ordi and so on, default is ordi "xuri": "external json"         //optional extended profile attribute, may be stored in ipfs, http, ordi and so on, default is ordi
+        "icon": "ordi://53098586",      //optional did icon, may be stored in ipfs, http, ordi and so on, default is ordi "xuri": "external json"         //optional extended did attribute, may be stored in ipfs, http, ordi and so on, default is ordi
       },
       "sign": "IClzsZoHbyZuC0+H6D4WCAOSRA3Jm6YZQr9aB/ebI4PPKkw+82zvxI+6/jBv5Xa5nWT1C6L6rplU8f3oE1co7Oo=" //BIP137Signature of all the above message with creator private key
     }

-**delete profile attribute**
+**delete did attribute**

     {
       "p": "brc-soul",